 They’ve all been sampled, 100’s and if not 1000’s of times.

-But don’t worry – in this guide, we are going to cover everything you need to know about sampling, how to sample music and where to start with it.
-We’re bringing the secrets and knowledge out of bedroom studios around the world and putting it all in the one place.
+Don’t worry – in this guide, we are going to cover everything you need to know about sampling, how to sample music and where to start with it.
+We’re bringing the secrets and knowledge out of bedroom studios around the world and putting it all in one place.

 Let’s start with the foundations.